 The next day was Sunday and we were having a birthday supper at my house for my mom.
 My dad asked me to follow him into the living room.
 He told me that he had been at an auction sale the previous day and had something to tell me.
 I said, “Oh great what did you buy me this time”?
 He proceeded to tell me that he had made no purchases at the sale but went on to tell me about the elderly lady he had met.
 You can imagine my shock.
 Truthfully, I did not know whether to laugh or cry.
 Of course, I had always been curious about where I came from but I had never expected to meet anyone from my birth family.

 My search for my birth father began when my son began experiencing seizure-like episodes.
 These usually happened at night and he would wake up unable to move his body.
 We were living in Richmond, British Columbia at the time.
-Through hours of phone research, I managed to get in touch with my birth father’s widow who lived in Lillooet, British Columbia.
+Through hours of phone research, I got in touch with my birth father’s widow who lived in Lillooet, British Columbia.
 She informed me that he had passed away accidentally in January 1981.
-Later that day I had a phone call from my paternal half brother.
-We decided to meet in a few weeks’ time in Chilliwack, British Columbia at the home of his daughter.
+Later that day I had a phone call from my paternal half-brother.
+We decided to meet in a few weeks in Chilliwack, British Columbia at the home of his daughter.
 She graciously opened her home so we had a central place to meet.
-At that meeting, I met my two paternal half brothers and two nieces.
+At that meeting, I met my two paternal half-brothers and two nieces.
 We spent a lovely afternoon sharing life experiences.
 Later that fall my husband and I decided to take a drive to enjoy fall in the mountains.
-We ended up in Lillooet, British Columbia and spent an afternoon at the home of one of my paternal half brothers.
+We ended up in Lillooet, British Columbia and spent an afternoon at the home of one of my paternal half-brothers.

 During the search for my paternal half-siblings, I connected with my paternal Aunt Mary who lived in Kenora, Ontario.
 She was an amazing woman who taught elementary school and fostered several children.
 She enjoyed the outdoors and would often be out prospecting in the hills around Kenora.
 Aunt Mary introduced me to her sister, Aunt Elsie who lived in Toronto.
 Thanks to Aunt Mary’s son who provided the transportation, I had the privilege of having both sisters visit me at my home in Steinbach.
 We spent a lovely afternoon and they shared many family stories with me.

 Through Ancestry.ca I have met several cousins from my birth mother’s side of the family.
-We four cousins, namely Janice, Cynthia, Adie and I, met for brunch on a Sunday in September of 2019.
+Four cousins, namely Janice, Cynthia, Adie and I, met for brunch on a Sunday in September of 2019.
 The four of us had an interesting and entertaining time sharing stories and pictures.

 My mom passed away in 2006 and my dad passed away in 2010.
 When my parents passed away I carried an enormous amount of grief and guilt.
 I was grieving the death of my parents but I was also grieving the fact that my family had shattered.
-It took time to accept this fracture of my family.
+The in-law and sisters involved in the smear campaign had won.
+It took time to accept this fracture in my family.
 The only way I was able to accept it and deal with it was to distance myself from the people who caused this grief.
+I was taught to forgive but not necessarily to forget.
 Of course at the back of my mind, that evil voice would torment me and whisper, “It must be your fault.”
 I knew this was not true but guilt has been a constant battle in my life.

 Wikipedia, Effects of adoption on the birth mother.